 The first 1,000 days of a child’s life are the most critical, which is why programs in this area are intended to foster social, behavioral and academic skills, offering screenings and crucial early intervention services for children identified with developmental or behavioral issues.

 Our early intervention portfolio includes supporting specialized psycho-educational autism assessments, short-term intervention for children who don’t meet the criteria to receive state-funded services, and summer programming for children ages birth to 5 with developmental disabilities who receive school-year services.

-Our Read to Learn initiative was formed in response to research showing that early reading experiences, opportunities to build vocabulary and literacy-rich environments are the most effective ways to support the development of prereading and cognitive skills, so children are reading at or above grade level by third grade.
-Get a head start by registering your child for the FREE Read to Learn Book Club, for all children age 3.
+Our Thrive by 5 initiative was formed in response to research showing that early reading experiences, opportunities to build vocabulary and literacy-rich environments are the most effective ways to support the development of prereading and cognitive skills, so children are reading at or above grade level by third grade.
+Get a head start by registering your child for the FREE Children's Trust Book Club, for all children birth through their 5 birthday.

-Because the majority of young children are in some form of outside care, Quality Counts was developed as a means to elevate the quality of child care in Miami-Dade County by working together with programs and their staff to achieve high standards.
+Because the majority of young children are in some form of outside care, our Early Learning Quality Improvement System was developed as a means to elevate the quality of child care in Miami-Dade County by working together with programs and their staff to achieve high standards.

 - Youth Development

 Providing children and youth with safe spaces outside of school where they can thrive is a priority of The Children’s Trust.
 Help with homework, reading, focused tutoring and fun activities are just part of a much bigger picture.
 After-school programs and summer camps offer children opportunities to strengthen life skills, learn about nutrition, make friends, and discover and cultivate new interests.